bwsw/sj-platform/SJDocs/source/SJ_JSON_Schema.rst

 .. _Json_schema:

-Json schema for specification of module
+Json schema for module specification
 ===========================================

 Below you will find a Json schema for specification file of a module::